 It's time to get flu shots for your family before your house is full of fevers and dripping noses.

 Here are 10 things you need to know about the

 1. The flu vaccine is essential for children.

 The flu virus is common and unpredictable, and it can cause serious complications and death, even in healthy children.
 Immunization each year is the best way to protect children.

 Each year, on average, 5% to 20% of the U.S. population gets the flu and more than 200,000 people are hospitalized from complications.
-At least children died from the flu in the 2015-2016 season, although the actual number is probably much higher since many flu deaths aren't reported.
+At least 77 children died from the flu in the 2015-2016 season, although the actual number is probably much higher since many flu deaths aren't reported and are caused by secondary flu complications such as pneumonia.
 If you choose not to vaccinate your child, you not only endanger your own child but also others.